dfinity/motoko/doc/md/reference/language-manual.md

 Both `<typ1>` and `<typ2>` may reference type parameters declared in `<typ-params>`.

-If `<typ1>` or `<typ2>` or both is a tuple type, then the length of that tuple type determines the argument or result of the function type.
+If `<typ1>` or `<typ2>` or both is a tuple type, then the length of that tuple type determines the argument or result *arity* of the function type.
+The arity is the number of arguments or results a function returns.

 The optional `<shared>` qualifier specifies whether the function value is shared, which further constrains the form of `<typ-params>`, `<typ1>` and `<typ2>` (see [sharability](#shareability) below).